Boeing works to absorb lessons from the MAX crashes and improve safety

 New field support for airline pilots

-In a press briefing with Delaney, Lacey Pittman, Boeing vice president of the Global Aerospace Safety Initiative, described the company’s moves to extend its partnerships with airline customers.
+In a press briefingwith Delaney, Lacey Pittman, Boeing vice president of the Global Aerospace Safety Initiative, described the company’s moves to extend its partnerships with airline customers.

 Historically, Boeing has sent out “field service representatives” — maintenance technicians and engineers — to airlines around the world to help fix any technical problems with their airplanes.